-I started my first year of camp in the summer of 2016.
-I was in unit three.
+I started my first year of camp when I was in unit three.
 The first time we drove up the hill, I remember hearing the sound of ukuleles and singing voices immediately.
 At first I was utterly confused.
 I gazed around so stumped on trying to remember how to get to places.
 Little did I know that in just a few days, I would know this place by heart and never forget it.

 First I went to the cabin that the counselors led me to.
 The moment I saw all of the new faces, I felt a rush of excitement run through me.
 I felt like I could make friends already.
 After that, I explored around camp a little bit.
 At first I thought the dining pavilion was the art pavilion.
 I made a couple more mistakes like that until I finally got to know camp.